Hrudyasreech/AI-Plant-Disease-Detection/README.md

 4. User-Friendly Interface: A simple, responsive web app built with Streamlit.

 **Technical Details**:
-=> Model Architecture: MobileNetV2 (Transfer Learning) + Fine-Tuning.
+1. Model Architecture: MobileNetV2 (Transfer Learning) + Fine-Tuning.
-=> Training Accuracy: ~89% - 92%.
+2. Training Accuracy: ~89% - 92%.
-=> Tech Stack: TensorFlow/Keras, Streamlit, Google Gemini API, Python.
+3. Tech Stack: TensorFlow/Keras, Streamlit, Google Gemini API, Python.

+How to Run Locally ?

+If you want to run the code on your own machine instead of using the Live Demo:
+1. Clone or Download this repository.
+2. Install Dependencies:
+   -> pip install -r requirements.txt
+3. Run the App:
+   -> streamlit run app.py
+4. Enter API Key: When the app opens, enter your Google Gemini API Key in the sidebar to enable the AI advice feature.

+Project Structure:
+1. app.py: The main source code for the Streamlit web application.
+2. Plant_Disease_Project_Report.ipynb: A complete report notebook showing the model training process, evaluation metrics, and confusion matrices.
+3. models/: Contains the trained .h5 model files.
+4. requirements.txt: List of Python libraries required.